 The St. Paul campus is home to more than 75,000 square feet of greenhouse space, 18 growth chambers, 25 walk-in coolers, and a variety of classrooms and labs equipped with the latest technology.
-Students studying horticulture have access to classrooms, labs, research areas, and the Plant Growth Facility.
+Students studying horticulture have access to classrooms, labs, research areas, and the extensive Plant Growth Facility Greenhouses.
 In addition to utilizing our on-campus facilities, our researchers and graduate students conduct their research at facilities throughout the state.

 The Learning Garden for Horticultural Science — The Learning Garden for Horticultural Science was created in the late 1970s with the purpose of growing, planting, and maintaining herbaceous plants.
-Classes utilize the space to practice plant identification, learn horticultural techniques, grow material for floral designs, and observe insects; non-profit organizations use garden space for youth outreach, and interns spend summers in the garden putting their classroom knowledge to use.
+Classes utilize the space to practice plant identification, learn horticultural techniques, grow material for floral designs, and observe insects; non-profit organizations use the garden space for youth outreach, and interns spend summers in the garden putting their classroom knowledge to use.

 - North Central Research and Outreach Center (Grand Rapids)